LemuelCushing/january-uprising-seminar/main.md

 ### The Polish professional revolutionary exiles

 --

 <blockquote>
-I can only say that the insurrection, however much of heroism and patriotic devotion it has subsequently embodied, appears to me to have been to a great extent artificially stimulated by the wonderfully dextrous managment of the press and the telegraph and by a social machinery which no other nation than one of generations of illustrious exiles can command.
+I can only say that the insurrection, however much of heroism and patriotic devotion it has subsequently embodied, appears to me to have been to a great extent artificially stimulated by the wonderfully dextrous management of the press and the telegraph and by a social machinery which no other nation than one of the generations of illustrious exiles can command.
- <cite> - Henry Hotze {The American Cofederacy's chief publicity agent in England, in a letter to J.P.Benjamin.
+ <cite> - Henry Hotze {The American Confederacy's chief publicity agent in England, in a letter to J.P.Benjamin.
 Dec.
 26, 1863.
-Cited by Kutolowski, John F., The West And Poland, ect' p.85 | 2} </cite>
+Cited by Kutolowski, John F., The West And Poland, etc' p.85 | 2} </cite>
 </blockquote>

 --

 "While it is often and quite justifiably remarked that there was hardly a barricade or battlefield in Europe between 1830 and 1870 where no Poles were fighting, this is especially true for the revolution of 1848/1849." {Dowe, Dieter.
 Europe in 1848 : Revolution and Reform.
 Berghahn Books, 2001. https://books.google.co.il/books?id=B3qRFCn5CHoC&pg=PA180&dq=Polish+romantic+revolutionaries&sig=cOYtkxH_i8lEX_0VUMEVhwGLVWs&redir_esc=y. p.180 | 1}